 For many people in recovery, journaling becomes a source of therapy.
 It allows them to write out their emotions, especially when they may be feeling weak in their recovery.
 Others may find solace in reading inspirational books or even the Bible since recovery is often a chance to rebuild your life into something better.
 If this sounds like your loved one, then a high-quality journal, personalized Bible, or a few inspirational books could be a great gift to celebrate their sobriety and help them remain on the right path.

 Especially if your relationship with your loved one was strained or damaged by their addiction, a good gift may simply be taking the time to reconnect with them.
 If you didn’t attend therapy for family members of addicts during their treatment, your relationship may be a bit rocky.
 Rather than holding onto a grudge, doing something together can help you rebuild your relationship as well as help you both move forward.

 One of the best gifts to celebrate sobriety is to plan an activity for your loved one that they have always wanted to do.
 Even better, look for an activity that they may not have been able to do while they were abusing drugs because of health reasons, financial issues, legal problems, or just the necessity of being coherent and sober.
 These gifts are not only fun options to celebrate recovery but also remind your loved one why being sober is so great.

-If your loved one may have faltered and relapsed or their strength has inspired you to get treatment for yourself, we want to help.
+If your loved one may have faltered and relapsed or their strength has inspired you to get drug or alcohol addiction treatment for yourself, we want to help.
 At Clearbrook Treatment Centers, we help people every day battle their addictions.
-To learn more, reach out to us at 888-280-4763.
+To learn more, reach out to us at 570-536-9621.